 Rs 499.00 (HB)

 During a 1960 interview, East German writer Christa Wolf was asked a curious question: would she describe in detail what she did on September 27th?
-Fascinated by considering the significance of a single day over many years, Wolf began keeping a detailed diary of September 27th, a practice which she carried on for more than fifty years until her death in 2011.
-The first volume of these notes covered 1960 through 2000 was published to great acclaim more than a decade ago.
-Now translator Katy Derbyshire is bringing the September 27th collection up to date with One Day a Year—a collection of Wolf’s notes from the last decade of her life.
+Fascinated by considering the significance of a single day over many years, Wolf began keeping a detailed diary of September 27th, a practice which she carried on for more than 50 years until her death in 2011.
+The first volume of these notes, which covered 1960 through 2000, was published to great acclaim more than a decade ago.
+Now translator Katy Derbyshire brings the September 27th collection up to date with One Day a Year—a collection of Wolf’s notes from the last decade of her life.